 Adriena Šimotová, one of the most renowned Czech painters and printmakers of the 20th century, received the Grand Prize at the 13th International Biennial of Graphic Arts in Ljubljana in 1979 and presented a solo exhibition at the Museum of Modern Art during the next Biennial.
-After forty years, her subtle works are on view in a retrospective exhibition that runs from 10 December 2021 to 8 March 2022 at the International Centre of Graphic Arts (MGLC).
+After forty years, her subtle works are on view in a retrospective exhibition Encounter.
+Touch and Imprint. that runs from 10 December 2021 to 8 March 2022 at the International Centre of Graphic Arts (MGLC).
 The artist once described her work as a celebration of mental and spiritual closeness.

 The International Jury consisting of Lovro Japundžić, Jen Kratochvil, Sam Lackey and Poka-Yio decided that the Grand Prix of the 34th Ljubljana Biennale of Graphic Arts goes to Johannes Paul Raether.
 The Jury presented the Research Residency Award to Mario Mu, who also received the Audience Award, and a Special Mention from the Jury went to the BCAA System collective.